MrPicklePinosaur/trainos/docs/TC1.typ

 There are issues pathfinding to a destination too close to the train (i.e. within stopping distance).
 We plan to support this case by running Dijkstra starting from a sensor after the destination.

+Our switch display is inaccurate, and sometimes doesn't update when a switch is switched.
+The state of the switches is stored accurately internally, though.

+The kernel occasionally panics due to an unknown opcode instruction.